-1 Introduction
+1 INTRODUCTION

-- 1.1.1 WSP UK Ltd has been instructed by G&T King's Mews Ltd to undertake a noise impact assessment for the proposed development at 11-12 King's Mews, London.
+- 1.1.1 WSP UK Ltd has been appointed by Barhos Developments Ltd to undertake a noise impact assessment for the proposed development at 10-11 King's Mews, London.
 A previous application (ref.
 2014/6795/P) was submitted for the redevelopment of the plot immediately to the west which is 6 John Street.
 A Noise Impact Assessment (WSP ref.
 70007778) was presented by WSP Acoustics as part of the planning application. - 1.1.2 An environmental noise survey has been undertaken to determine the current noise levels affecting the site.
-The survey results have been used to assess the suitability of the site for residential use. - 1.1.3 Mitigation measures have been identified in order to provide an adequate internal and external noise environment for future occupants and to minimise the potential impact on existing and future sensitive receptors nearby. - 1.1.4 A glossary of the technical terms used in this report is given in Appendix A.
+The survey results have been used to assess the suitability of the site for residential use. - 1.1.3 Mitigation measures have been identified in order to provide an adequate internal and external noise environment for future occupants and to minimise the potential impact on existing and future sensitive receptors nearby. - 1.1.4 A glossary of acoustic terminology used in this report is presented in Appendix A.